Dirndl: Accessories

 The dirndl is often worn with a hair ornament called the jungfernkranz: a small floral wreath traditionally worn by unmarried women.
 In Hinterskirchen in Bavaria, unmarried women wear a small crown (kranl).
-In more formal settings (such as church festivals), a hat or bonnet is traditionally worn.
+In more formal settings such as church festivals, a hat or bonnet is traditionally worn.
 In some regions of southern Germany and Austria, married women accompany the dirndl with a bonnet called a goldhaube.
 This headgear developed in the 17th century from a veil or headscarf and was worn by middle class urban women; later the custom spread to the countryside.
 The goldhaube is characterized by interwoven silk and golden threads, embroidered with lamé, gold and sequins.
 There are many regional varieties, including the Riegelhaube in Munich, the Linzer Goldhaube in Linz and the Brettlhaube in Wachau.
+Muslim women have begun wearing the dirndl with a Hijab.

 Shoes worn with the dirndl are typically court shoes (pumps) or flat, ballerina-type shoes.
 Knee-length socks or tights are commonly worn on the legs.

 Dress etiquette

 Because the appeal of the dirndl is its rustic look, plastic dirndls with flashy ornaments are looked down upon.
-Style experts recommend staying away from cheap outfits that one can buy on the street corner; it is better to spend a little more to get an outfit.
+Style experts recommend staying away from cheap outfits.
 The dirndl should be tightly fitted to look right.
 It is an absolute faux-pas to wear a dirndl without a blouse.

-There is an urban legend that claims the placement of the knot on the apron is an indicator of the woman's marital status.
-In this story, which is not based in tradition, tying the sash on the woman's left side indicates that she is single, and a knot tied on the right means that she is married, engaged or otherwise not interested in dating.
+In the past few decades, a modern tradition has developed around the placement of the knot on the apron.
+According to this tradition, tying the sash on the woman's left side indicates that she is single, and a knot tied on the right means that she is married, engaged or otherwise not interested in dating.
+In some versions, this is extended to a knot in the centre of the front (none of your business) or the centre of the back (widow, waitress or child).